Hamza-18/AI-TrafficControl/README.md

 **How to Run**

-In order to run the code, use the following command:
+In order to run the code, use the following command.
+By default it will use CLI mode for sumo

     python train.py
+If you want to run it in GUI mode then add the following command:

+    python train.py --gui=true

+Click the Image below to watch a short video

 [![Watch the video](thumbnail.png)](https://drive.google.com/file/d/1yXx80XOR9vG09wPnh2W_t1vo_5_yQBH4/view?usp=sharing)